What is reclassification of English Learners and how does it happen?

 Reclassification can take place at any time during the academic year, upon the student meeting all the criteria.

-In the 2022-2023 school year, SFUSD will initiate three rounds of reclassification, the first round in October, the second in February, and the third in April.
 At the beginning of each round, parents/guardians are notified of their students’ eligibility through ParentVue.
 For families without ParentVue, a letter is mailed to the home.
-During each round, teachers evaluate the eligible students, and consult with parents regarding reclassification decisions.
+During each round, teachers evaluate the eligible students and consult with parents regarding reclassification decisions.
 Students who meet all four criteria for reclassification will have their statuses changed from EL to RFEP (Reclassified to fluent English proficient).

 Standard Reclassification Windows: